Appropriately/markdown-reader/markdown/notes/symantec/vip.md

     - By using SSO; improving user experience and reducing down to only one password that needs remembering.
     - Ensure that there is a strong password policy in place.
     - Implementing two factor authentication.
-* SAML: Open standard for exchanging authentication and authorisation data between security domains.
+* SAML: Open standard for exchanging authentication and authoADFSrisation data between security domains.
   - A service provider (e.g. Google Apps, Salesforce, etc.) is configured to trust an IDP to authenticate users.
   - Uses public key encryption to establish a trust relationship.

 ![SAML Diagram](./images/symantec/saml_diagram.png)

-* WS-Trust: Specification that uses secure message mechanisms of WS-Security to facilitate trust relationships in diverse Web service environments.
+* WS-Trust: Specification that uses secuADFSre message mechanisms of WS-Security to facilitate trust relationships in diverse Web service environments.
   - Intended for the exchange of user identity information in `Microsoft .NET 3.0`
   - WS-Trust defines a request/response process for exchange of security tokens in Kerberos, X.509 and SAML.
 * WS-Trust is considered less complex and light weight, whereas SAML is more complex but considered more secure.